Try the App

 The research is clear: investing in kindergarten readiness is one of the most impactful things parents can do for their child's future.
 The effects aren't just immediate—they compound over 13+ years of education.

-As Ohio State researchers concluded: "How well kids do in kindergarten is predictive of academic achievement in third grade, eighth grade, and so on."
+As Ohio State researchers concluded: "How well kids do in kindergarten is predictive of academic achievement in third grade, eighth grade and so on."

 Tools like Countdown2K are designed to help families ensure their children enter kindergarten with the academic, social, and emotional skills they need to succeed — not just in kindergarten, but throughout their entire educational journey.